How To Check If A Company Is Legitimate In Canada

 Unfortunately we couldn't find you a provider with the given filters

 There are many scammers in the alternative lending industry who pose as lenders.
-These scammer’s goal is to steal money and personal information from you.
-With enough sensitive information from you, certain scammers can steal your identity and use it for numerous criminal acts.
+Their goal is to steal money and personal information from you.
+With enough sensitive information collected, these fraudsters can steal your identity and use it for numerous criminal acts.

 Here are some telltale signs that your lender is a scammer.

-Be Wary If A Deal Is Too Good To Be True
+1. A Deal That Seems Too Good To Be True

-This is one of the clearest and easiest ways to tell if a loan company is illegitimate.
-A legitimate loan company will never ask you to provide a payment or pay a fee before you actually receive your loan, so if they ask you to do so, you should cease communication with them.
-No upfront payment will ever guarantee you get a loan, so don’t fall for that either.
+This is one of the clearest and easiest ways to tell if a loan company is not to be trusted.
+A legitimate loan company will never ask you to provide a payment or pay a fee before you actually receive your loan.
+If a lender asks for upfront payment, look elsewhere.

-Lenders should be licensed to work in their respective provinces or territory.
-If you can’t find a lender’s license number on their website or they’re unwilling to provide that information upon request, look elsewhere.
+Lenders should be licensed to work in their respective provinces or territories.
+If you can’t find a lender’s license number on their website, or they’re unwilling to provide that information upon request, you may want to consider working with someone else.

 Taking out a loan is a major commitment, so you want to make sure you’ve taken the time to consider all factors before taking out a loan.
 Lenders should not make you feel as though you need to act immediately for any reason.